 The Clarity All Investors Deserve

 Investors deserve simple descriptions of products and services and simple explanations of strategies and business models.
-They should have peace of mind that their best interests always come first.
+They should have peace of mind.

 We all have more access to information than ever before.
 Unfortunately, however, the financial services industry remains unnecessarily opaque.